domoritz/backbone-eventdata/README.md

 Backbone Eventdata
 ==================

 This small backbone plugin allows you to pass eventData to your actions.
-This is reached while providing a convenience syntax extension to 'Backbone.View.prototype.events'.
+This is reached while providing a convenience syntax extension to _Backbone.View.prototype.events_.

 ```javascript
 events: {